-Glenn Seven Allen is garnering critical acclaim on theatre, opera, and concert stages throughout the United States as a consummate singing actor, lauded for his dynamic interpretations of heroes and leading men, alike.
+Glenn Seven Allen is garnering critical acclaim on theatre, opera, and concert stages throughout the United States as a consummate performer, lauded for his dynamic interpretations of heroes and leading men alike.
 Mr. Allen was hailed by Opera News as an “Edwardian matinee idol, giving by far the most detailed dramatic performance.”

-This season, Allen performs in New York City Opera’s All Is Calm, with performances slated in both NYC and London.
-Last season, Mr. Allen created the role of John in the premiere of Southern Crossings at Barnard College, in addition to Rodolfo in Soo Theatre’s La boheme.
-Allen also performed as a soloist in both Opera Meets Broadway and the Romeo & Juliet Ball with Gulfshore Opera, and as tenor soloist in Kings, Giants & Robots at American Modern Ensemble.
+Recently, Allen performed with New York City Opera in All is Calm; created the role of John in Southern Crossings at Barnard College; sang Roldolfo in Soo Theatre’s La bohème; appeared as a soloist in both Opera Meets Broadwayand the Romeo & Juliet Ball with Gulfshore Opera; and was the tenor soloist in Kings, Giants & Robots with American Modern Ensemble.

-Recently, Mr. Allen starred as Sydney Carton in A Tale of Two Cities at Bob Jones University, starred as Jack Twist in Brokeback Mountain with New York City Opera and subsequently returned as Freddy in Dear Erich, Il Padre in Piramo e Tisbe with The Little Opera Theater of New York, the Inquisitor in a one-night only Benefit Concert of Candide at Carnegie Hall, and Dan Goodman in Next to Normal with Syracuse Stage.
-He also performed as a soloist with Charlottesville Symphony in their Bicentennial Celebration of the Arts and The Americans concerts, performed as a soloist in The New Crew concert with the American Lyric Theatre, a solo with ALT Alumni: Composers and Librettists In Concert, sang the tenor solo in Beethoven’s Symphony No. 9 with Glacier Symphony, and was featured in a Mediacom commercial.
+Mr. Allen starred as Sydney Carton in A Tale of Two Cities at Bob Jones University and Jack Twist in Brokeback Mountain with New York City Opera, where he subsequently returned as Freddy in Dear Erich.
+He sang Il Padre in Piramo e Tisbe with the Little Opera Theater of NY, the Inquisitor in a one-night-only benefit concert of Candide at Carnegie Hall, and Dan Goodman in Next to Normal with Syracuse Stage.
+He also performed with Charlottesville Symphony in their Bicentennial Celebration of the Arts and The Americans concerts, in The New Crew concert with the American Lyric Theatre, with ALT Alumni: Composers and Librettists in Concert, in Beethoven’s Symphony No. 9 with Glacier Symphony, and was featured in a Mediacom commercial.

-Due to the wild popularity of its first run, he reprised his role as Jerome in the Drama Desk-nominated Di Goldene Kale Off-Broadway at the National Yiddish Theatre-Folksbiene, where he subsequently returned as Oppenheimer in Amerike The Golden Land.
-He also played the role of Pontius Pilate in Casa Mañana’s production of Jesus Christ Superstar, Lt.
-Cable in South Pacific with Annapolis Opera, Will in Middlemarch in Spring with Ash Lawn Opera, and performed in New York City Opera’s production of Candide and as The Faun in La campana sommersa, for which The New York Times hailed: “Standouts among the large cast include the tenor Glenn Seven Allen as bare-chested, greenish-colored Faun, complete with furry legs and cloven hooves.”
+Due to the wild popularity of its first run, Allen reprised his role as Jerome in the Drama Desk-nominated Di Goldene Kale Off-Broadway at the National Yiddish Theatre Folksbiene, where he subsequently returned as Oppenheimer in Amerike — The Golden Land.
+He also played the role of Pontius Pilate in Casa Mañana's production of Jesus Christ Superstar, Lt.
+Cable in South Pacific with Annapolis Opera, Will in Middlemarch in Spring with Ash Lawn Opera, and he performed in New York City Opera’s production of Candideand as The Faun in their La campana sommersa, for which The New York Times lauded: “Standouts among the large cast include the tenor Glenn Seven Allen as bare-chested, greenish-colored Faun, complete with furry legs and cloven hooves.”

-Additional operatic engagements include his Carnegie Hall début as George Dibdin in Heinrich Marschner’s Der Vampyr, a début as Tonio in La fille du régiment with Connecticut Concert Opera, Roméo in Roméo et Juliette at Intermountain Opera, Il Duca in Rigoletto with Queens Symphony, Alfredo in La traviata with Long Island Opera, and Rodolfo in La bohéme, Tamino in Die Zauberflöte, and Roméo in Roméo et Juliette all at New York Lyric Opera.
+Additional operatic engagements include his Carnegie Hall début as George Dibdin in Der Vampyr, a début as Tonio in La fille du régiment with Connecticut Concert Opera, Roméo in Roméo et Juliette at Intermountain Opera, Il Duca in Rigoletto with Queens Symphony, Alfredo in La traviata with Long Island Opera, and Rodolfo in La bohème, Tamino in Die Zauberflöte, and Roméo in Roméo et Juliette with New York Lyric Opera.

-Mr. Allen holds a Master’s Degree in Acting from the University of Washington and a Bachelor’s degree in Musical Theater from the University of Michigan School of Music Theatre and Dance.
-He is currently a member of the acting faculty at the Yale School of Drama and is a sought after clinician for his “Acting in Song” master classes.
-Mr. Allen has studied and coached with leading instructors including: George Shirley, Neal Goren, Francis Keeping, Fred Carama, John Mario DiCostanzo, Tyson Deaton, and Howard Watkins.
+Mr. Allen holds a master’s degree in acting from the University of Washington and a bachelor’s degree in musical theater from the University of Michigan School of Music, Theatre & Dance.
+He is currently a member of the acting faculty at the Yale School of Drama and is a sought-after clinician for his “Acting in Song” master classes.
+Mr. Allen has studied and coached with leading instructors, including George Shirley, Neal Goren, Francis Keeping, Fred Carama, John Mario DiCostanzo, Tyson Deaton, and Howard Watkins.

 GLENN SEVEN ALLEN